gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ![Alt Image Text](./images/s3-delete-object.png "S3 Homepage")

 and click on **Delete**.
-When deleting an obejct or folder throught the S3 console, you have to confirm it.
+When deleting an object or folder through the S3 console, you have to confirm it.
 After entering the "passphrase" `permanently delete` into the **To confirm deletion, ...**, the **Delete objects** button will appear.

 ![Alt Image Text](./images/s3-delete-object-2.png "S3 Homepage")